 With the 2022 season in the books, and as the calendar prepares to turn, here is all you need to know about Penn’s fall sports.

-As the fall season comes to a close — the first since 2019 — we take a look at five interesting statistics from fall sports teams that were exceptionally noteworthy.
+As the fall season comes to a close, we take a look at five especially noteworthy statistics from fall sports teams.